 St Angela believed in actions and being active in our faith.
 There are several fundraising events during the year as well as activities to support local charities.
 As a Christian community and as an Ursuline School, we place great focus on being of service to others.
 We have a duty to serve those around us in the way Jesus taught.
 We had a very successful Harvest Festival in October last year.
 At Harvest Festival, students are asked to bring in a 'gift' of tinned goods, dried food, toiletries or art materials.
 The donations are then shared between some of our local charities such as Basildon Women's Aid, St Francis Hospice, The Brentwood Foodbank and Little Haven's Children's Hospice.

 Each class has two designated Liturgy Reps to lead the tutor time prayer each day.
-Mr Ravi, the School Chaplain, meets with them periodically to support them in their role.
+Miss Gillespie, the School Chaplain, meets with them periodically to support them in their role.
 They work with their Form Tutor and other members of the form to help make prayer a central part of registration.

 This year, all of our retreats will be held within school.

-All Year 7 and Year 8 students will take part in a full day retreat which will be led by Mr Ravi.
+All Year 7 and Year 8 students will take part in a full day retreat which will be led by Miss Gillespie.
 The retreat is a unique opportunity for students to take a step back and look at their lives as well as being able to deepen their relationship with God.